 About Lung Cancer Foundation of America (LCFA)

-LCFA’s mission is the dramatic improvement in survivorship of lung cancer patients through the funding of transformative science, with the ultimate goal of curing the disease.
+LCFA’s mission is the improvement in survivorship of lung cancer patients through the funding of transformative science.

 Lung Cancer Foundation of America (LCFA) was borne of a commitment to improve the survivorship of lung cancer patients through the funding of transformative science.